mdn/content/files/en-us/web/api/customevent/customevent/index.md

   - : A string representing the name of the event.
 - `options` {{optional_inline}}

-  - : An object, with the following fields:
+  - : An object, with the following properties:

     - `"detail"`, optional and defaulting to `null`, of any type, containing an event-dependent value associated with the event.
       This is available to the handler using the {{domxref("CustomEvent.detail")}} property.

-    - Any field that can be used in the init object of the {{domxref("Event.Event", "Event()")}} constructor.
+    - Any properties that can be used in the init object of the {{domxref("Event.Event", "Event()")}} constructor.

-### Return value

-A new `CustomEvent` object of the specified type, with any other properties configured according to the dictionary if one was provided.

 ## Example